We are issuing this statement to outline what we are doing in response to COVID-19.

 In light of government advice about the health emergency we took the decision that the April sitting of the centralised BPTC and BTT examinations - ie the three subject areas of Civil Litigation, Criminal Litigation and Professional Ethics that are currently set and marked by the BSB - would not go ahead as planned.

 The next scheduled opportunity to take the centralised exams is in August 2020 and we have now announced that these will be computer-based examinations.
-The exams will be delivered using Pearson VUE’s OnVUE secure global online proctoring solution, which will enable students and transferring qualified lawyers to sit the exams remotely.
+The exams will be delivered using Pearson VUE’s OnVUE secure global online proctoring solution and its global network of physical test centres This will enable students and transferring qualified lawyers to sit the exams in August.

 Such robust security measures provide assurance to students (both past and present), the profession, and the public who will rely on the services provided by these future barristers, that the 2020 cohort of BPTC graduates will have been assessed to as high a standard as those in previous years as they will have taken the exams that they were intended to take in a secure environment.
 The revised arrangements are fully supported and endorsed by the BPTC providers.

-The remote centralised exams will take place on the following dates:
+The centralised exams will take place on the following dates:

 - 17 and 18 August - Civil Litigation